 Once you have achieved focus, turn your camera to manual focus mode.
-I find the physical levers or switches for manual focus to be the easiest, but you may have to change the focus mode in your menu system.
+The physical levers or switches for manual focus are the easiest, but you may have to change the focus mode in your menu system.
 Securing the focus ring on your lens with gaffer tape can help prevent you from bumping the focus later at night.

 Arriving early enough to see the scene allows you to look for compositions of the sky that include foreground objects like trees, rocks, or mountains.
 It is quite difficult to make these composition decisions when you are in a pitch-black environment.

 Take a picture of the focus ring on your lens

 Many lenses have a focus distance scale viewable through a window on the top of the lens.
-Having a snapshot of this scale at infinity focus can help you set the proper focus in the dark by moving your lens’ focus ring to that point on its focus scale.
+A snapshot of this scale at infinity focus can help you set the proper focus in the dark by moving your lens’s focus ring to that point on its focus scale.

 For example, my Nikon 14-24mm lens looks like this when focused at infinity, with the focus point to the right side of the infinity symbol ∞.

-It is important to do this with the exact lens/body combination that you plan to use, as even lenses of the same model might be ever-so-slightly different than one another due to manufacturing tolerances.
+It is important to do this with the exact lens/body combination you plan to use, as even lenses of the same model might be slightly different due to manufacturing tolerances.